-Students become eligible for BOC certification through an athletic training degree program (Bachelor's or entry-level Master's) accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
+Students become eligible for BOC certification through an athletic training degree program (Bachelor's prior to fall 2022 or entry-level Master's after start of fall 2022) accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
 Students engage in rigorous classroom study and clinical education in a variety of practice settings such as high schools, colleges/universities, hospitals, emergency rooms, physician offices and healthcare clinics over the course of the degree program.
 Students enrolled in their final semester are eligible to apply for the BOC exam.
 Some of the requirements for the program include:

-- 1. Students must complete this AT Program in no less than two calendar years, but not more than five years. - 2.
+- 1. Students must complete this MSAT Program in no less than two calendar years, but not more than five years. - 2.
 The program must include supervision of clinical education experiences under the direction of a BOC certified athletic trainer who is also program preceptor - 3.
-The AT Program must meet the standards of the CAATE, NATA Athletic Training Educational Competencies, and other NATA Education Council requirements.
+The MSAT Program must meet the standards of the CAATE, NATA Athletic Training Educational Competencies, and other NATA Education Council requirements.